Rickath/TicTacToe/README.md

   - correct behavior when selecting already occupied cell
   - correct behavior when new game is selected
   - correct behavior when the score is reset
-  - ~~right outcomes of simulated games~~ simulated games approach dismissed since autoplay is integrated to v1
+  - ~~right outcomes of simulated games~~ simulated games approach dismissed since autoplay was integrated to v1